Sleeping berth: Berths in trains

 Long-distance trains running at night usually have sleeping compartments with sleeping berths.
 In the case of compartments with two berths, one is on top of the other in a double-bunk arrangement.
 These beds (the lower bed in a double-bunk arrangement) are usually designed in conjunction with seats which occupy the same space, and each can be folded away when the other is in use.

-Sleeper trains are very common especially in Europe, India and China.
-Sleeper trains usually consist of single or double-berth compartments as well as couchette which have 4 or 6 berths (consisting of a bottom, middle and top bunk on each side of the compartment).
+Sleeper trains are common, especially in Europe, India and China.
+Sleeper trains usually consist of single or double-berth compartments, as well as couchette, which have four or six berths (consisting of a bottom, middle and top bunk on each side of the compartment).

 Open section berths

-The berths clustered in compartments contrasted with the berths in the open sections of Pullman cars in the United States, common until the 1950s.
-In these cars passengers faced each other in facing seats during the day.
-Porters pulled down the upper berth, and brought the lower seats together to create the lower berth.
-All of these berths faced the aisle running down the center of the sleeping car.
-Each berth had a curtain for privacy away from the aisle.
+These berths are clustered in compartments, contrasting with the berths in the open sections of Pullman cars in the United States, common until the 1950s.
+In these cars, passengers face each other in facing seats during the day.
+Porters pull down the upper berth and bring the lower seats together to create the lower berth.
+All of these berths face the aisle running down the center of the sleeping car.
+Each berth has a curtain for privacy away from the aisle.